 Preventive services, such as screenings, vaccinations, and education, are among the most critical steps you can take for continued good health as you age.
 Medicare makes many of these services low-cost or free and helps tailor preventive services to your risk profile.

 Ensure you understand what preventive services are covered and what is not before you make an appointment or get the bill.
-You might have access to more preventive services with some Medicare Advantage plans.
+You might have access to more preventive services with some types of Medicare Advantage plans.

 Make sure to take advantage of preventive visits — and accompanying screenings and immunizations — to improve or even boost your health.
 Doing so will prevent chronic disease through early detection and appropriate management, such as lifestyle, diet, and physical exercise changes.